rjsmith25/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+two parts of express we learn was routing and middleware

 - [ ] Describe Middleware?

+middleware is functionality that you can add when requests come in, it can also be used to make code reusable

 - [ ] Describe a Resource?

+a Resource is some data being return to a client

 - [ ] What can the API return to help clients know if a request was successful?

+a status code of 200

 - [ ] How can we partition our application into sub-applications?

+we can partition into sub-applications by using express.Router() and app.use

 ## Minimum Viable Product